-At the far left side of the work area is the Properties dialog box.
+At the far right side of the work area is the Properties dialog box.
 This is where you will do a lot of work, customizing the elements of the layout components (text, graphics, photos, etc.).
-Here, you will control the positioning of the various elements on an X (horizontal) and Y (vertical) axis, the shape of objects (and whether text flows around those objects or not), the style and color of the text, the scaling of graphics and photos, the style of line used, and colors of various objects.
+Here, you will control the positioning of the various elements on an X (horizontal) and Y (verticlal) axis, the shape of objects (and whether text flows around those objects or not), the style and color of the text, the scaling of graphics and photos, the style of line used, and colors of various objects.
 I point this one out first, because it is one of the most heavily used dialog boxes in Scribus.
-This dialog box can be easily displayed by either right clicking on a page element and selecting Properites from the pop-up context menu, simply by just pressing F2, or by choosing the Scribus menu Windows > Properties.
-If you so choose, you can display the Alignment & Distribution dialog box.
+This dialog box can be easily displayed by either right clicking on a page element and selecting Properites from the pop-up context menu, simply by just pressing F2, or by choosing the Scribus menu Windows " Properties.

+At the upper left corner is the Alignment & Distribution dialog box.
 We can use the tools in it to help us align objects.
-You can display this dialog box easiest by choosing the Scribus menu Windows > Align & Distribute.
-At the upper right corner is the Layers dialog box.
+We'll discuss it further later on.
+You can display this dialog box easiest by choosing the Scribus menu Windows " Align & Distribute.

+۹ 9 jī 驰 Name

+• • • Links

+~ • • Headlines

+~ • • Pics/Graphics

+~ • ~ Background

+At the lower left corner is the Layers dialog box.
 Certainly, we can create the layout all in one layer and not have to worry about layers.
 My first few attempts at laying out the magazine articles was done that way.
 And, without any doubt, it can work just fine that way.
 But, the more you use layers, the more you appreciate them.
-Typically, you will have the text in the layer that is usually labeled "Background."
+Typically, you will have the text in the layer that is usually labeled

+"Background."
 I then create a separate layer for the article headline and page sub headings, another for photos and graphics, another for links, etc. I think you see the pattern.
 This helps you focus on one element of the layout at a time.
 It also has the added benefit of protecting your work from "accidental" slips of the mouse cursor.
-This dialog box is displayed by either selecting the Scribus menu Windows > Layers, or simply by selecting F6.
+This dialog box is displayed by either selecting the Scribus menu Windows " Layers, or simply by selecting F6.
 The way the Layers dialog box appears (in the graphic on the previous page) is how I always set up my layers when I am laying out the articles for the magazine.

 At the center of the window is where most of your work will occur.
 At the top, where it is blank is where the article headline goes.
 The larger grey boxes below the headline is where the body of the text for the article go, as well as any graphics that accompany it.
-The magazine name appears at the lower left corner, the page number at the lower right, and the PCLinuxOS blue ring is at the bottom center.
-These three items appear at the bottom of every magazine page, except the cover page.
+At the lower right of the center work space, is the blue ring.
+This is where the page numbers go when final assembly of the magazine occurs.
+Unless you are doing the final assembly, you will not be doing anything inside the blue ring.

 One thing that you might notice early on, is that the units of measure with the magazine templates defaults to points, abbreviated pts.
 Points is the standard measurement in the publishing world for defining the size of type.
 So, before we can go much further, we need to know what the "standard" magazine measurements are in the template.

 Under the X, Y, Z tab of the Properties dialog box, we will find the sizes of the following elements.

-Main Headline (1st page of article):
+Scribus Layout Guide for PCLinuxOS Magazine

-X-Pos: 30.00 pt Y-Pos: 45.00 pt Width: 732.00 pt Height: 40.00 pt Rotation: 0.00 Left Column Text Box:
+X-Pos: 30.00 pt Y-Pos: 40.00 pt Width: 732.00 pt Height: 40.00 pt Rotation: 0.00

+Left Column Text Box: